Marcos-Fernando/AnnoTEP/README.md

 export PATH="$HOME/TEs/non-LTR/hmmer-3.2/src/:$PATH";
 ```
 When finished, press the ``ESC`` button to end the editing mode, type ``:wq`` and press ``ENTER`` to save the changes and close the document.

+After making the changes, restart the terminal (or close the terminal and open it again)

 **Step 2.** In the terminal, run (only once):
 ```sh